A DIY plant stand made from a tomato cage that you use in the garden? Yup!

 I’ve been looking at smaller olive buckets on and off for quite a while and I always thought I would use it in the house somewhere, but once I got this one home and saw how big it really was, I knew it would have to go on my deck with a beautiful Kimberly Queen fern inside.
 The only problem with it was that it needed a little height.
 I was trying to figure how to get it up in the air when I saw the tomato cages that the hubs had just put in the garden to hold up the tomatoes.

 I didn’t measure anything but as soon as I turned it upside down, I knew it would work.
 The hubs though, had some doubts.
+As he alway does when it comes to my projects.

 To get the size I wanted I used a hacksaw to cut the 4 posts and the bottom ring off.
 5 minutes and I had an official tomato cage plant stand.